Relational Database Design Concepts

 Students Will Learn:

-- SQL Statement Syntax
+- Writing SQL Queries

-- Manipulating Query Results
+- Manipulating query results

 Course Description: This relational database design class develops relational database design skills and techniques.
 Practical methodologies such as E-R diagrams and normalization forms are emphasized.
 Attention is placed on designing for data integrity and efficiency at the same time.
 During hands on lab sessions students are required to design multiple database models from business requirements and specifications.
 Through hands on experience using SQL programming code to create, populate and manage relational tables, students will experience the necessity of proper design methods and gain an in depth understanding of the link between design, creation, and utilization.
 The impact of alternative designs on maintainability and database performance is emphasized.